citusdata/citus_docs/reference/user_defined_functions.rst

 master_get_active_worker_nodes
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 The master_get_active_worker_nodes() function returns a list of active worker host names and port numbers.
-Currently, the function assumes that all the worker nodes in pg_worker_list.conf are active.
+Currently, the function assumes that all the worker nodes in the pg_dist_node catalog table are active.

 Arguments
 ************************